-- create a more successful country - give opportunities to all people living in Scotland - increase the wellbeing of people living in Scotland - create sustainable and inclusive growth - reduce inequalities and give equal importance to economic, environmental, and social progress
+- Create a more successful country. - Give opportunities to all people living in Scotland. - Increase the wellbeing of people living in Scotland. - Create sustainable and inclusive growth.

+Reduce inequalities and give equal importance to economic, environmental, and social progress.
 To help achieve its purpose, the framework sets out 'National Outcomes', which describe the kind of Scotland it aims to create.
-Below is a summary assessment of how our aims will help to achieve those outcomes.
+Below is a table which shows which of our aims contribute to wider National Outcomes.